emmakujala/edaf90-project/README.md

-# Getting Started with Din mammas Cocktailbar
+# Getting Started with Karen's Cocktailbar

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).